 Is Turkey Bad For Dogs?

-While you may think that it is generally okay to give your dog turkey in moderation there are different types of turkey that you may come across during Thanksgiving.
+While you may be thinking can dogs eat turkey, it is generally okay to give your dog turkey in moderation.
+There are different types of turkey that you may come across during Thanksgiving.
 From cold cuts, ground turkey and turkey breast we go over our extensive list of what types of turkey you can feed your dog this holiday season.

 Is Turkey Bad For Dogs?